emkcloud/livewire-tweak/docs/contents/prefix-core.md

 POST     livewire/upload-file ... livewire.upload-file ..........................
 ```

-Use environment variables for change default path and add custom prefix.
+Use environment variables to change the default path and add a custom prefix.

 ```ini
 LIVEWIRE_TWEAK_CORE_PREFIX_ENABLE=true